jalombar/starsmasher/documentation/walkthroughs/star_star_flyby.md

 ```

 To relax a TWIN model instead, the three letter code word in sph.init should be 'erg'.
-The SPH code will look for a model named 'eg.last1.muse_s2mm'.
+The SPH code will look for a model named 'eg.last1.muse_s2mm' by default.
 You can create a symbolic link from an appropriate output file of TWIN if you like (e.g., "cp -s m_8_t_5.7.last1.muse_s2mm eg.last1.muse_s2mm").
 The file m_8_t_5.7.last1.muse_s2mm is the default in example_input/relaxation_TWIN_model.
 It represents an 8M_sun MS star at t=5.7Myr.